 Carrots are a healthy snack for humans and dogs, and a great substitute for traditional dog treats.
-They’re low in calories, high in fiber, and an excellent source of vitamin A and potassium.
-You can share plain, cooked carrots by adding them to your dog’s usual bowl of food, or share raw carrots periodically as a snack.
+They’re low in calories, high in fibre, and an excellent source of vitamin A and potassium.
+You can share plain, cooked carrots by adding them to your dog’s usual bowl, or share raw carrots periodically as a snack.
 Make sure the carrot stick is cut into manageable chunks to prevent choking.
 Frozen carrots (sliced or diced) can help teething puppies soothe their gums.

 Try our recipe for carrot cookies for dogs.

 Green beans are an excellent source of fibre, magnesium, vitamin A, vitamin C, and vitamin K. The fibre in green beans will help your dog feel full longer without piling on unnecessary calories.
 Dogs will enjoy eating cooked or fresh (not canned) green beans as a snack or treat, added to wet food, or as part of a homemade meal containing other healthy ingredients

 Pumpkin is high in fibre and does wonders for the digestive system.
 It’s rich in fatty acids, which are good for the skin and fur.
 Pumpkin also contains beta-carotene, antioxidants, and tons of healthy minerals.
 Be sure to serve canned pumpkin (not raw, sweetened, or spiced).
 Add a tablespoon to your dog’s usual meal.
 You can freeze excess pumpkin in ice trays, then thaw and serve as needed.